SkylineCommunications/dataminer-docs/develop/codingguidelines/Protocol/Data_handling.md

 - Add a PageButton "\[Table Name\] Config…" above the table that contains:

-  - A read/write parameter "\[Table Name\] Auto Removal Delay" that has an appropriate range (low and high) and a "Remove Immediately" exception value.
+  - A read/write parameter "\[Table Name\] Auto Removal Delay" that has an appropriate range (low and high) and a *Remove Immediately* exception value.
 When the table is updated:
     - If the parameter is set to *Remove Immediately*, remove any missing entries.
     - Otherwise, for all missing entries, compare this configuration with the "Missing Since" date and remove the row(s) if needed.
 If the "Missing Since" field is empty, enter the current date and time, and update the *Status* column.